 Chemical peels use natural derivatives to break down the top layer, or layers of skin.
 This process diminishes the look of fine lines, wrinkles and uneven skin tone.
 Chemical peels are incredibly versatile and effective in the treatment of hyperpigmentation in darker skin.
 Typically used on the face chemical peels are equally effective on the body too.
 Acne on the back aka as bacne can see incredible results.

 f) Why mandelic acid is the perfect choice for hyperpigmentation in dark skin

-More melanin means more melanocytes and therefore greater risk of skin injury-causing irritation which can trigger excess pigmentation.
-Consequently, deeper skin should be treated less aggressively than fairer skin.
+Greater melanin means a greater risk of skin injury-causing irritation which can trigger excess pigmentation.
+Consequently, deeper skin should be treated with diligence.
 Mandelic acid is gentle and fits our requirements perfectly.
 It has a larger molecule allowing a slower absorption by the skin.

 Glycolic acid has a small molecule which allows fast absorption by the skin.
 Glycolic acid is therefore classed an aggressive peel.
 It induces rapid turnover and is an optimal choice for lines & wrinkles in fairer skin.
-Too much irritation too quickly is bad news for skin types 4-6.
-This process can trigger an inflammatory response with greatly worsened hyperpigmentation the likely result.
+Too much irritation too quickly can be damaging for skin types 4-6.
+This process can trigger an inflammatory response leading to post-inflammatory hyperpigmentation.